vinnicc/dota/README.md

-match.season         # Integer, Season the match was played in match.cluster        # Integer, Server cluster the match was played on match.starts_at      # Time, When the match started match.first_blood    # Integer, Seconds since the match started when first blood occured match.duration       # Integer, Length of the match, in seconds since the match began match.winner         # Symbol, :radiant or :dire match.positive_votes # Integer, Number of thumbs-up the game has received
+match.season         # Integer, Season the match was played in match.cluster        # Integer, Server cluster the match was played on match.starts_at      # Time, When the match started match.first_blood    # Integer, Seconds since the match started when first blood occurred match.duration       # Integer, Length of the match, in seconds since the match began match.winner         # Symbol, :radiant or :dire match.positive_votes # Integer, Number of thumbs-up the game has received